tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/EFCore.md

 ## DbContext in Dependency Injection

-`DbContext` can be registered as a [Scoped Service](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection) using
+`DbContext` is registered as a [Scoped Service](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection) using

 ```
 builder.Services.AddDbContext<DataContext>();
 ```
-There is variation that accepts an options instance.
+There is a variation that accepts an options instance.

 ```
 string ConnectionString = "...";